 Cigar and Pipe Smoking and Cancer Risk

-Many people think of cigar and pipe smoking as being safer than cigarette smoking.
+Many people think that cigar and pipe smoking is safer than cigarette smoking.
 While the risk of developing cancer from cigar and pipe smoking is lower than with cigarettes, it is not zero.
 There is still a higher risk of cancer in cigar and pipe smokers as compared to non-smokers.
 How high the risk depends on how many pipes/cigars one smokes and how deeply they inhale.
 Even smokers who do not inhale are at increased cancer risk.
 The good news is that the risks are highest in current cigar and pipe smokers, so quitting does lower your risk.

 What causes increased cancer risk with cigars & pipes?

 Cigars are dangerous because the tobacco is aged and fermented, which creates nitrates and nitrites.
-Nitrates and nitrites are known as a cause of cancer (carcinogenic).
-When a cigar is burned, it produces more cancer-causing compounds, such as nitrosamine, tar, carbon monoxide and ammonia.
+Nitrates and nitrites are known as a cause of cancer (called carcinogenic).
+When a cigar is burned, it produces more cancer-causing compounds, such as nitrosamine, tar, carbon monoxide, and ammonia.
 These are found in higher levels in cigar smoke than in cigarette smoke.

-One large cigar can contain as much tobacco (up to 20 grams) as an entire pack of cigarettes (1 gram of tobacco per cigarette)!
+One large cigar can have as much tobacco (up to 20 grams) as an entire pack of cigarettes (1 gram of tobacco per cigarette)!
 Even though many cigar smokers do not inhale, the amount of nicotine is higher in a cigar (1-2 milligrams in a cigarette versus up to 400 milligrams in a single cigar).
 This nicotine is quickly absorbed in the saliva.
 For this reason, the addiction to cigars is just as strong as to cigarettes.
-A smoker's saliva contains the chemicals from the tobacco smoke, exposing the mouth, lips, tongue and throat to these carcinogens.
+A smoker's saliva holds the chemicals from the tobacco smoke, exposing the mouth, lips, tongue, and throat to these carcinogens.

 Which cancers are linked to cigars and pipes?

 What other health concerns are associated with cigars and pipes?

 Resources for more information: